-- When the assistance unit includes SNAP recipients, the individual shall participate for no more than the number of hours each month, determined collectively for the assistance unit, equal to the CalWORKs grant plus the SNAP allotment divided by the state or federal minimum wage, whichever is higher. - Or, when the assistance unit does not include SNAP recipients, the individual shall participate for not more than the number of hours each month, determined collectively for the assistance unit, equal to the CalWORKs grant divided by the state or federal minimum wage, whichever is higher. - Hours of participation in various barrier removal activities, such as mental health, substance abuse, and/or rehabilitative services, can count under this activity if they are integrated parts of work experience. - Describe how the state determines the number of countable hours of participation for the activity.
-If the state uses different methods for different services or programs within the activity, the state should describe each.
+- When the assistance unit includes food stamp recipients, the individual shall participate for no more than the number of hours each month, determined collectively for the assistance unit, equal to the CalWORKs grant plus the food stamp allotment divided by the State or federal minimum wage, whichever is higher; or - When the assistance unit does not include food stamp recipients, the individual shall participate for not more than the number of hours each month, determined collectively for the assistance unit, equal to the CalWORKs grant divided by the State or federal minimum wage, whichever is higher.

+Describe how the State determines the number of countable hours of participation for the activity.
+If the State uses different methods for different services or programs within the activity, the State should describe each.

-For participation in work experience, maximum allowable monthly hours are determined by combining the TANF grant with the SNAP allotment then dividing the result by the state or federal minimum wage, whichever is higher.
+For participation in work experience, maximum allowable monthly hours are determined by combining the TANF grant with the food stamp allotment then dividing the result by the State or federal minimum wage, whichever is higher.
 The average number of actual hours per week of participation is determined by adding the total number of actual hours for the month in this activity and then dividing the total monthly hours by 4.33 (the average number of weeks per month).
-If the actual number of hours falls short of the core requirement but is equal to the calculated hours, the state will deem core hours in this activity.
+If the actual number of hours falls short of the core requirement but is equal to the calculated hours, the State will deem core hours in this activity.

-3. Describe how the state verifies the actual hours of participation for the activity.
+3. Describe how the State verifies the actual hours of participation for the activity.
 Include the procedures for obtaining and maintaining documentation of hours of participation.

-The number of actual hours of participation for this activity may be documented and verified using information gathered during the initial application, annual renewal, the SAR 7 process, voluntary reports and/or other records in the case file such as time and attendance records from the service provider or recipient, and/or WTW records.
-Eligibility forms are signed by the head of household under penalty of perjury.
-If documentation is not gathered during the eligibility process and the documentation necessary to verify actual hours is not in the case file, the CWD will seek documentation from the service provider.
+The number of actual hours of participation for this activity may be documented and verified using information gathered during the QR 7 process, which is signed by the head of household under penalty of perjury, and/or other records in the case file, such as time and attendance records from the service provider or recipient, and/or welfare-to-work records.
+If documentation is not gathered during the QR 7 process and the documentation necessary to verify actual hours is not in the case file, the county welfare department will seek documentation from the service provider.
 The documentation is maintained in the case file and includes the participant's name; hours of participation; the name of the supervisor, service provider or employer; and the name and telephone number of the person verifying the hours.